 Congenital Heart Disease

-Septal defects are among the most common congenital heart problems.
-These are holes in the wall that divides the left and right sides of your heart.
-You can get surgery to patch the hole.
+Septal abnormalities are among the most common congenital heart problems.
+These are holes in the wall that separates the left and right sides of your heart.
+You can get a procedure to patch the hole.

-Another type of defect is called pulmonary stenosis.
+Another type of abnormality is called pulmonary stenosis.
 A narrow valve causes a decrease in the flow of blood to your lungs.
-Surgery can open or replace the valve.
+A procedure or surgery can open or replace the valve.

 In some babies, a small blood vessel known as the ductus arteriosus doesn't close up at birth as it should.
 When this happens, some blood leaks back into the pulmonary artery, which puts strain on your heart.
-Doctors can treat this with surgery or sometimes with medication.
+Doctors can treat this with surgery or a procedure or sometimes with medication.